UNDER CONSTRUCTION

 - inform the user about unsaved changes

-When the ‘new’ button is pressed, or upon calling the method to start editing an existing object, it shall be checked whether there are changes which haven’t been saved yet.
+When the ‘new’ button is pressed, upon calling the method to start editing an existing object, or upon closing the editor, it shall be checked whether there are changes which haven’t been saved yet.

 If so, the user shall be informed about this and he should be able to cancel the action.